elisabethkoert/FEATHER/docs/Home.md

 - `icme` — one inferior colliculus multielectrode recording
 - `histimg` — one histology image set

 Raw data and processed (analysed) data are always kept strictly separate, and processed results are cached to disk so they don't need to be recomputed every time.
-If this sentence doesn't mean much to you yet, that's exactly what [[How FEATHER Works (Big Picture)|User-Guide-How-FEATHER-Works]] is for.
+If this sentence doesn't mean much to you yet, that's exactly what [How FEATHER Works (Big Picture)](./User-Guide/How-FEATHER-Works.md) is for.

 ---